SpinalHDL/SpinalDoc-RTD/source/rst/core/TypeIntroduction.rst

    <center><img src="/SpinalDoc/images/types.svg" tyle="width: 400px;"></center>

-In addition to the base types Spinal supports Fixed point that is documented `there </SpinalDoc/spinal/core/types/Fix>`_ and floating point that is actually under development `there </SpinalDoc/spinal/core/types/Floating>`_.
+In addition to the base types Spinal supports Fixed point that is documented :ref:`there <fixed>` and floating point that is actually under development :ref:`there <Floating>`.

 Finally, a special type is available for checking equality between a BitVector and a bits constant that contain hole (don't care values).
 Below, there is an example :